<200ms

 Competitive landscape

 Each adjacent category solves a real problem — but none of them solves Overshoot's.
-Transport without inference, batch without live, prebuilt detectors without prompting, model APIs without lifecycle.
+Transport without inference, batch without live, prebuilt detectors without prompting, models without a platform, model APIs without lifecycle.

 Our moat is focus.
 Image and video are fundamentally different modalities from text.
 By focusing on them, we are able to make strong technical leaps from codec, streaming protocols to inference engines.